 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

 The more I delve into this subject, the more intrigued I get!
-If you remember, this all started one day when I was rooting around in a cupboard and came across this…this… contraption (my crockpot that I have had for around 10 years).
+If you recall, this all began one day when I was rummaging through a cupboard and stumbled upon this… this contraption (my trusty crockpot, which I’ve had for around 10 years).

 It was an “Oohhhhh yyeaaahhhh.
 I remember this thing….” moment for sure.

-Since then I have been cooking and experimenting with recipes and ideas.
-I have found however, not everything is a “quick an easy meal.”
-Certain foods take longer and these are things to be mindful of unless you want mushy veggies and tough-as-nails-meat.
+Since then, I have been cooking and experimenting with recipes and ideas.
+I have found, however, that not everything is a “quick and easy meal.”
+Certain foods take longer to cook, and these are things to be mindful of unless you want mushy veggies and tough meat.
 Here are some tips:

 Cooking Times for Your Slow Cooker

-As you have probably noticed, not every food or dish has the same cooking time in your slow cooker.
+As you have probably noticed, not every food or dish cooks at the same time in your slow cooker.
 Not everything is intended to cook all day, nor is everything finished in just a few hours.
 Here are some general guidelines for cooking times for your slow cooker.

 1. Roasts and Meats

-For large pieces of meat like brisket, pot roast, or pork shoulder, you can count on a cooking time that’s going to be pretty long.
+For large pieces of meat, such as brisket, pot roast, or pork shoulder, you can expect a cooking time that will be pretty lengthy.
 Most recipes call for 8 to 12 hours of cooking time.

-For pieces of meat like stew meat cubes, sliced round steak, pork chops, or other smaller cuts and cut-up meat, you can expect cooking times of around 6 to 8 hours.
+For pieces of meat like stew meat cubes, sliced round steak, pork chops, or other minor cuts and cut-up meat, you can expect cooking times of around 6 to 8 hours.

 2. Vegetables

 Vegetables vary quite a bit.
-For hearty vegetables like onions, all-day cooking on High will still allow them to keep their shape.
-Chopped root vegetables like potatoes and carrots take about 4 to 6 hours on High and 6 to 8 hours on Low.
+For hearty vegetables like onions, cooking on High for all day will still allow them to retain their shape.
+Chopped root vegetables, such as potatoes and carrots, take approximately 4 to 6 hours on High and 6 to 8 hours on Low.
 Depending on how tender you like them, green beans take 6 to 8 hours on Low and 3 to 4 hours on High to be soft.
-Winter vegetables like squash can be cooked whole on High for 8 to 10 hours, while cubed squash takes only 3 hours or so on High.
+Winter vegetables, such as squash, can be cooked whole on High for 8 to 10 hours, while cubed squash takes only 3 hours or so on High.

 3. Pasta and Grains

-Pasta dishes are pretty fast if you use pre-cooked pasta – usually about 3 to 4 hours on Low.
-Whole grains like brown rice will take about 3 hours, while white rice takes about 2.
+Pasta dishes are relatively quick if you use pre-cooked pasta, typically taking about 3 to 4 hours on Low.
+Whole grains, such as brown rice, will take approximately 3 hours, while white rice takes about 2 hours.

 4. Fish